CodeForSocialGood/calltocode.org/docs/DEVELOPER.md

-# Developer Environment Setup
+# Development Environment Setup

-This document contains general guidelines for setting up a developer environment sufficient for getting started with contributing to this project:
+This document contains general guidelines for setting up a development environment sufficient for getting started with contributing to this project:

 - [Mac OS Setup](#mac)
 - [Linux Setup](#linux)
 - [Windows 10 Setup](#windows10)

+See the [contribution guidelines](./CONTRIBUTING.md) to start contributing.

 ## <a name="mac"></a> Mac OS Setup